officiallysingh/spring-boot-batch-cloud-task/README.md

 Example: `forceRestart=true`

 > [!IMPORTANT]
-You can pass these parameters as program arguments from your IDE as follows.
+These parameters can be passed as program arguments from your IDE as follows.
 ```shell
 --cardNumbers=5038-1972-4899-4180,5752-0862-5835-3760 --month=2023-11 --forceRestart=true
 ```